Simulation-Software-Engineering/homepage/docs/place-and-time.md

 ## Time

-Lectures and lab work are both on Thursdays:
+Lectures and lab work are both on Wednesdays:

 * 09:45–11:15
 * 15:45–17:15